tier4/driving_log_replayer/docs/use_case/perception.en.md

 The perception evaluation step bases on the [perception_eval](https://github.com/tier4/autoware_perception_evaluation) library.

-### Division of roles of driving_log_replayer with dependent libraries
+### Division of roles of log_evaluator with dependent libraries

-`driving_log_replayer` package is in charge of the connection with ROS.
+`log_evaluator` package is in charge of the connection with ROS.
 The actual perception evaluation is conducted in [perception_eval](https://github.com/tier4/autoware_perception_evaluation) library.
 The [perception_eval](https://github.com/tier4/autoware_perception_evaluation) is a ROS-independent library, it cannot receive ROS objects.
 Also, ROS timestamps use nanoseconds while the `t4_dataset` format is based on milliseconds (because it uses `nuScenes`), so the values must be properly converted before using the library's functions.

-`driving_log_replayer` subscribes the topic output from the perception module of Autoware, converts it to the data format defined in [perception_eval](https://github.com/tier4/autoware_perception_evaluation), and passes it on.
+`log_evaluator` subscribes the topic output from the perception module of Autoware, converts it to the data format defined in [perception_eval](https://github.com/tier4/autoware_perception_evaluation), and passes it on.
 It is also responsible for publishing and visualizing the evaluation results from [perception_eval](https://github.com/tier4/autoware_perception_evaluation) on proper ROS topic.

-[perception_eval](https://github.com/tier4/autoware_perception_evaluation) is in charge of the part that compares the detection results passed from `driving_log_replayer` with ground truth data, calculates the index, and outputs the results.
+[perception_eval](https://github.com/tier4/autoware_perception_evaluation) is in charge of the part that compares the detection results passed from `log_evaluator` with ground truth data, calculates the index, and outputs the results.

 ## About simulation